apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 options are ClusterIP, NodePort, and LoadBalancer.
 &ldquo;ClusterIP&rdquo; allocates a cluster-internal IP address for load-balancing to endpoints.
-Endpoints are determined by the selector or if that is not specified, by manual construction of an Endpoints object or EndpointSlice objects.
+Endpoints are determined by the selector or if that is not specified, they are determined by manual construction of an Endpoints object or EndpointSlice objects.
 If clusterIP is &ldquo;None&rdquo;, no virtual IP is allocated and the endpoints are published as a set of endpoints rather than a virtual IP.